Here’s the Stark Insider Top 10 best mirrorless cameras for video and wedding filmmakers.

 Wedding shooters typically require a camera that can operate in a variety of setups: tripod, handheld, gimbal, drone, etc. 4K is typically important for re-framing in post.
 As is lens flexibility and long-form storage recording options.
 For all those reasons — and many more — the Panasonic GH5 is an easy recommendation.
 Dual SD card slots will provide peace of mind (you can choose redundancy so you always have 2 copies of your footage) and the ability to add on something like the Metabones Speedbooster adapter means you can use Canon glass, and benefit from an extra stop of light and slightly wider FOV.
 Lots to like.
 At about $2,000 USD the GH5 body is not cheap, but its performance level far outweighs its class, and for serious wedding operations buying several of these will likely be within budget.
 No wonder wedding filmmakers love the GH5.
 I expect that trend to continue.

-Blackmagic is not exactly a household name here in the U.S. But among filmmakers the Australian A/V up-start is making some high performance gear for the price.
-Take the Blackmagic Micro Cinema Camera.
-It’s only $995, but you’d never know it by looking at the image this tiny camera produces.
+Blackmagic is not exactly a household name here in the U.S. But among filmmakers the Australian up-start is making some high performance gear for the price.
+Take the Blackmagic Pocket Cinema Camera.
+It’s only $1,295 USD, but you’d never know it by looking at the image this tiny camera produces.
 It is gobsmacking.
 Just gorgeous.
-Yes, it’s only 1080p (no 4K option), but never mind that because if you’re an aspiring filmmaker or a film student, the BMMCC is a superb option to complement your studies and short film experiments.
+With 4K video and compressed raw capture (BRAW) this is an excellent choice for any film student or aspiring filmmaker or a film student.
 It’s not an easy camera to use and it eats batteries, but in my view it’s about the closest you can get to a RED or Arri image without spending tens of thousands of dollars.
-Highly recommended (just know this not a camera for those looking for something that is automatic).
+Highly recommended (just know this not a camera for those looking for something that is automatic or for Vlogging).